Opus10/qik/docs/ci.md

 - Store artifacts of cached runs in the artifact store of your CI/CD provider.
 - Dynamically generate CI/CD config by listing commands based on their cache type.

-We recommend running `qik --cache-type repo --watch` locally to always keep the repo cache up to date.
+We recommend running `qik --cache repo --watch` locally to always keep the repo cache up to date.

 Qik is still in beta.
 Open a [discussion](https://github.com/Opus10/qik/discussions) if you have other ideas or suggestions on how to improve the local development and CI/CD experience.